derrynj/privategooglecalendars/docs/index.markdown

 There are two kinds of configuration you can make:

 1. Plugin configuration, like which calendars you want to display, position of filter and event popup configuration.
 2. FullCalendar configuration like available views (like dayGridMonth or listWeek) and location of buttons (like next, previous, today).
 These configuration options are mapped directly to the FullCalendar configuration options.
-The advantage is that this plugin can use the FullCalendar functionality without having to know all of the configuration options beforehand.
-The downside is that this is somewhat more difficult to configure.
+For examples see the <a href="/examples">examples page</a>.

 ## Widget